skytreader/jakeson/readme.markdown

 2. Invoke as `clojure jakeson.clj output.json`.
 3. If you have a bunch of pre-existing schemas that you want to reference, put them under one directory and invoke as `clojure jakeson.clj output.json existing-schemas`.
+4. To stop enumerating properties, enter `jakeson.STOP` for the `property key: ` prompt.

 The initial run will install the required dependency.